-Seventeen species of flies were detected at the HO site, only one that is native to Hawai'i.
-An endemic species of fruit fly (Trupanea cratericola (Grimshaw)) was abundant on Dubautia.
+Twelve species of flies were detected at the HO site, only two that are native to Hawai'i.
+An endemic species of fruit fly (Trupanea cratericola) was uncommon on Dubautia and one specimen of Trupanea limpidapex was found at Reber Circle.

-The eleven non-indigenous species had been collected in previous monitoring samples.
+The nine non-indigenous species had been collected in previous monitoring samples.
 The status of five species of flies collected was unknown.